mei-friend/mei-friend.github.io/_docs/basic.md

 The notation menu bar lets you navigate the notation panel among other things.

-{% include alert.html type="info" title="Info" content="The small box between menu bar and file name (in this case "ALL 4.0.1") contains information regarding the type of music notation and the schema used in the file.
+{% include alert.html type="info" title="Info" content="The small box between menu bar and file name (in this case `ALL 4.0.1`) contains information regarding the type of music notation and the schema used in the file.
 For now it is not important!" %}

 ## Modifying layout of screen regions